tzumainn/enhancement-proposals/enhancements/bare-metal-fulfillment/README.md

 ## Summary

-One key component of Virtual Data Center (VDC) fulfillment is the capability to perform bare metal fulfillment.
 Bare metal fulfillment refers to the process through which a tenant acquires bare metal hosts and configures their networking.
 Afterwards, the tenant will be able to perform selected operations on the host: inventory information, power control, and serial console access.
 Any further operations - for example, image-based provisioning - are outside the scope of the O-SAC solution and must be integrated by the cloud provider.

 We believe this feature set is generic enough to support a wide range of initial bare metal cluster use cases, including:

-* support for an environment where developers have to flexibility to install their own operating systems and software
+* support for an environment where developers have the flexibility to install their own operating systems and software
 * support for alternative clusters such as SLURM
 * support for bare metal configuration during O-SAC cluster fulfillment

 In this context, a “tenant” is an organization that can perform selected actions on the requested bare metal resources in order to achieve these use cases; at the MOC, a tenant would be led by a ColdFront PI or manager.

-Although this proposal only covers bare metal fulfillment (and not VMs), we believe that developing this bare metal capability independently will allow us to create a thorough and reliable implementation that can later be used as a solid base for VDC fulfillment.

 ## Motivation